liamjameswatson/weather-website/README.md

 ## Useage

-To search for a forcast, simply enter a location in the search input, or click on one of the mose recent searches buttons.
+To search for a forecast, simply enter a location in the search input, or click on one of the mose recent searches buttons.

 ## Screenshot